Giskard-AI/giskard/docs/giskard_hub/inspect/index.md

-# 🧐 Debug Your Issues
+# 🧐 Debug your issues

 To assess the quality of your model and diagnose your issues, you need to drill down and inspect each prediction individually.
 This process is what we call **debugging** at Giskard.
 Debugging is crucial if you want to:
-* Inspect the failing examples of your [tests](../write_and_debug_tests/index.md).
+* Inspect failing examples of your [tests](../write_and_debug_tests/index.md).
 * Have [collaborative reviews](../collaborate/index.md) from your team members, especially business experts with domain knowledge.

 > ➡️ To debug your issues, you have 2 options:
-> 1. Click on the **debug button** of your failing tests.
-Of course, you will need to execute the test suite first.
+> 1. Click on the **debug button** of your failing tests (after executing the test suite).
 > 2. Go to the **debug tab** and choose a model and a dataset to debug.

 While the debugging process can be tedious if you have a large dataset, Giskard provides **semi-automatic features** to ease this process with 3 methods:

-## 1. Automatic Model Insights
+## 1. Automated Model Insights

-Giskard provides helpful notifications while you're debugging, displaying a bulb 💡 at different places in your debugging session.
+Giskard provides helpful notifications while you're debugging, displaying a bulb 💡 at different spots in your debugging session.
 These model insights cover various issues such as:
 * Words or features that **contribute** to the incorrect prediction.
 * **Unrobust** predictions against small variations.
 * **Overconfident** predictions.